ICESI/iot-raspberrypi/README.md

-# iot-ansible
+# iot-raspberrypi
-Playbooks for raspberrypi automation
+Material for RaspberryPI automation